ht-gong/Ripple-sim/README.md

 ## Typical workflow:

-- Compile the simulator as described above (for UCMP, Opera, etc.).
+- Compile the simulator as described above.
 - Generate/use our pre-existing topology file related to that network type
 	- UCMP -- /topologies/slice50us_portion1_queue0_optiroute_adaptive_paths_alpha_0.5.txt
-	- Opera -- /topologies/dynexp_50us_10nsrc_5paths.txt
+	- Opera -- /topologies/dynexp_50us_10nsrc_1path.txt
 	- VLB -- /topologies/dynexp_50us_10nsrc_1path.txt
 	- ksp -- /topologies/general_from_dynexp_N=108_topK=1.txt
+  If you want to generate them manually, go to the corresponding folder and run the script.
 - Generate/use our pre-generated files specifying the traffic
 	- Our pre-generated traffic files are in /traffic
 	- If you want to generate them manually you should run the corresponding script.  (e.g. /traffic/generate_traffic.m).
 The file format is (where src_host and dst_host are indexed from zero)